wallarm/product-documentation/docs/4.6/fast/en/poc/integration-overview.md

 See [this document][doc-concurrent-pipelines] for detailed explanation about how to use FAST in concurrent CI/CD workflows.

->   #### Info:: HTTPS support
->
+!!! info "HTTPS support"
-> This instruction describes the integration of FAST with CI/CD to test the application working over HTTP protocol.
+    This instruction describes the integration of FAST with CI/CD to test the application working over HTTP protocol.

->
-> FAST node also supports testing applications working over HTTPS protocol.
+    FAST node also supports testing applications working over HTTPS protocol.
 More details are described in the [Quick Start guide][doc-qsg].